Prof. Michael L. O’Rourke

 Professor O’Rourke is a lecturer at Trinity College Dublin and at the Institute of Integrative Counselling and Psychotherapy, IICP, on the B.A.
 (Hons) Degree Programme in Counselling and Psychotherapy and the M.A.
 Degree in Pluralistic Counselling and Psychotherapy.

 Director of the M.Ed Degree in Educational Guidance and Counselling in the School of Education, Trinity College Dublin, from 1992-2012, Professor O’Rourke is currently Academic Consultant and Senior Lecturer at The Military College, The Curragh, from 2005-to-date.
-His research interests include Advanced Counselling Psychology; Grief, Bereavement and Loss; The Psychology and Aetiology of Suicide; Multiculturalism and Cross-Cultural Historical Contexts.
+His research interests include Advanced Counselling Psychology; Grief, Bereavement and Loss; The Psychology and Aetiology of Suicide; Multiculturalism and Cross-Cultural Historical Contexts; Addiction, Alcoholism and the Adult Children of Alcoholics.

 His most recent publications include the following: